 She is a regular performer at local art and music festivals where she also collaborates with other artists on occasion.
 These performances have received various awards, such as the Klein Karoo National Arts Festival’s Kanna Awards and WoordTROfee Awards that are awarded to exceptional productions at the Woordfees – a literary and art festival presented by the University of Stellenbosch.

 Since 2003 Laurinda has performed, on invitation, numerous times in Belgium and the Netherlands.
-In 2018 her Album Afrique mon désir and the production of the same name are launched in France.
+In 2018 her Album Afrique mon désir and the production of the same name were launched in France.

 Her qualifications include a degree in music (BMus.Ed) and an Honours Bachelor’s degree in Piano Didactics that was obtained at the University of Pretoria in 1989 and 1990 respectively.